Equilibrium and non-equilibrium properties of superfluids and superconductors: Conclusion

 The model of Schafroth pairs introduced by Schafroth \cite{Schaf3} to study the Meissner effect exactly, revisited in \cite{Wre2} and reviewed in this paper seems to be the simplest, yet nontrivial enough to merit further study.
 We have already discussed why a proof of ODLRO for this models appears as (very) difficult.
 Assumptions 1 and 2 represent, therefore, the central open problem in this model: the existence of a unique solution of the London type, for sufficiently small values of the imposed magnetic field.

 \textbf{Acknowledgement} The present review was written for the meeting on Operator Algebras and Quantum Physics, July 17th-23rd 2015, Satellite conference at USP, S$\tilde{a}$o Paulo, Brazil, to the XVIII International Conference on Mathematical Physics, Santiago de Chile (2015).
-We should like to thank the organizers for the invitation, A. S\"{u}t\"{o} for helpful correspondence, and B. Nachtergaele, G. L. Sewell and V. A. Zagrebnov for helpful remarks.
+We should like to thank the organizers for the invitation, A. S\"{u}t\"{o} for helpful correspondence, B. Nachtergaele, G. L. Sewell and V. A. Zagrebnov for helpful remarks, and both referees, specially referee 2, for very enlightening comments.